Splish Splash (water park)

-Splish Splash is a 96 acre water park in Calverton, New York.
-It features 30 rides and is open from May through September.
+Splish Splash is a 96 acre water park located in Calverton, New York.
+It has 30 rides and is open for visitors from May to September.
 Travel Channel ranked Splish Splash as the third-best water park in the United States in the year 2009.

 History

-Splish Splash was built in 1989, headed by Chip Cleary with the original owners being the same as the owners of Adventureland.
-It opened in May 1991 with three body slides, two-speed slides, two kiddie pools, two tube slides, a lazy river, and a restaurant.
-The park has been owned and operated by Palace Entertainment since 1999.
+Splish Splash was opened in Calverton, New York in May 1991 by Tony Gentile and Chip Cleary, who also own New York's Adventureland.
+It opened with three body slides, two-speed slides, two kiddie pools, two tube slides, a lazy river and a restaurant.
+The park was owned and operated by Palace Entertainment from 1999-2025.
 The park currently spans 96 acre.
 In 2006, Splish Splash added a new funnel-shaped ride called Alien Invasion.
 In July 2008, they announced that they would be adding 7 rides over the next few years, including Dr. Von Dark's Tunnel of Terror for 2009, Kahuna Bay for 2011, Bootlegger's Run for 2013, The Battle of Mutiny Bay for 2014, and two new rides introduced in 2018, Riptide Racer and Bombs Away.
-In 2020, the attraction Battle for Mutiny Bay was removed, as well as opting to stay closed for the 2020 season due to the COVID-19 pandemic.
+In 2020, the attraction Battle for Mutiny Bay was removed, and the park's owners opted to stay closed for the 2020 season due to the COVID-19 pandemic.
 Cliff Diver, an 80-foot tall body slide was removed in 2021.

+In early 2025, the park was sold to Herschend.